-During this period a new type of bento made its first appearance, called makunouchi “between-act bento” (幕の内弁当).
-Spectators watching Noh and Kabuki (live theatre) were treated specially prepared bento meals during intermission or between acts “maku”.
+During this period a new type of bento made its first appearance, called makunouchi bento “between-act bento” (幕の内弁当).
+Spectators watching Noh and Kabuki (live theater) were treated specially prepared bento meals during intermission or between acts “maku”.
 Foods served consisted of lavish assortments including rice sprinkled with sesame seeds and a wide variety of side dishes, including fish or meat accompanied by egg, cooked or pickled vegetables, and umeboshi a salt pickled plum.

 Due to between-act bento being so popular Japanese chefs published books dedicated to preparing meals served in bento.
-Still surviving today published in 1643, Yori Monogatari, Accounts of Cooking includes recipes for grilling venison, wild-hare, boar, raccoon and even dog.
+Still surviving today published in 1643, Yori Monogatari, Accounts of Cooking includes bento recipes for grilling venison, wild-hare, boar, raccoon and even dog.
 Photo on the left is the Quick Guidance for Cooking by Ryori Hayashinan.

 Meiji Period (1868–1912)